 - Please maintain a one metre distance from other test takers or staff wherever possible

 - You are required to wear a face mask to cover your mouth and nose, adhering to the mandatory SOP set by the goverment.
 You may be requested to remove this for identification or other purposes.

 - Wearing of face mask is optional during the test (written or computer-delivered test).

 - All test venues will be thoroughly cleaned prior to the start of the test.
-For computer delivered tests, equipment will be cleaned between sessions
+For IELTS on computer tests, equipment will be cleaned between sessions

 After your test: